UW-Madison-CCCR/CHTC-Template/README.md

 You can follow along for this section by opening the file **convert_data.sub** in the **scripts** folder.

 #### a.
 Setting the Executable File and its Arguments

+The first two lines relate to the executable file, or the program that the submit file will run.
+In this case, the line `executable = convert_data.sh` tells HTCondor to run your shell script.
+The line `arguments = $(file)` tells the system to pass a file argument, specified in the last line of the submit file, to the shell script.
+In this case, since the shell script needed a `"$1"` argument to pass to the Python script, this line gives the script the argument it needs.

+#### b.
+Setting the Container Image

+The next line `container_image = container.sif` passes the container you built in the [previous section](#1-configuring-the-projects-build) to HTCondor, which will allow you to run Python scripts with the packages you need.

+#### c.